learnk8s/learnk8s.io/src/custom-authentication/content.md

   -b dc=mycompany,dc=com
 ```

-> Please replace `<AUTHN-EXTERNAL-IP>` with the _external IP address_ of the `authn` compute instance that you just created.
-You can find it out with `gcloud compute instances list`.
+> Please replace `<AUTHN-EXTERNAL-IP>` with the _external IP address_ of the `authn` instance that you just created.
+You can find it out this IP address `gcloud compute instances list`.

 The above command might look cryptic, but it's the canonical way to interact with an LDAP directory, so here are some explanations:

 - The `-LLL` option simplifies the output format be removing comments and other metadata
 - The `-H` option specifies the URL of the LDAP directory
-- The `-x`, `-D`, and `-w` options provide authentication information for connecting to the LDAP directory: `-D` specifies the user to connect as and `-w` specifies the corresponding password (note that this user is the LDAP admin user whose password you defined in the initial `slapd` package configuration).
+- The `-x`, `-D`, and `-w` options provide the authentication information for connecting to the LDAP directory: `-D` is the user to connect as and `-w` is the corresponding password (note that is the LDAP admin user whose password you defined in the initial `slapd` package configuration).
 - The `-b` option specifies the search base, that is, the node in the LDAP directory under which the search is performed.

 In general, an LDAP directory is a tree-like hierarchical database (like DNS): a node like `dc=mycompany,dc=com` (`dc` stands for _domain component_) can be read as `mycompany.com`; so a node like `cn=admin,dc=mycompany,dc=com` (`admin.mycompany.com`) is one level under `dc=mycompany,dc=com`.